-By default, in the Project Manager, Modify area, when you press the Enter key it sets your input data but does not change focus to the next entry field.
+By default, in the Project Manager, Modify area, when you press the Enter key it sets your input data but does not change fields.
 The Tab key lets you move from one field to another.
 You can enable the movement to the next field on the Enter key with this option.